aiidateam/aiida-core/docs/source/howto/plugin_codes.rst

 ------------------------

 The :py:meth:`~aiida.engine.processes.calcjobs.calcjob.CalcJob.prepare_for_submission` method has two jobs:
-Firstly, it creates the input files in the format the external code expects.
-And secondly, it returns a :py:class:`~aiida.common.datastructures.CalcInfo` object that contains instructions for the AiiDA engine on how the code should be run.
+Creating the input files in the format the external code expects and returning a :py:class:`~aiida.common.datastructures.CalcInfo` object that contains instructions for the AiiDA engine on how the code should be run.
 For example:

 .. literalinclude:: ../../../aiida/calculations/arithmetic/add.py